 Virtual Series

-- Making of Modern Georgia – Week 3 – Keeping the Georgian Language Alive: Poets, Legislators and TeachersWebinar – Keeping the Georgian Language Alive: Poets, Legislators and Teachers – February 1st, 1 pm EST – REGISTRATION REQUIRED Moderator: Mzia Shanava, Georgian Language Instructor, Harvard University.
+Continue reading » Making of Modern Georgia Session 4 – The History of Georgian Wine: What does the Georgian Wine Industry look like today? - Making of Modern Georgia – Session 3 – Keeping the Georgian Language Alive: Poets, Legislators and TeachersWebinar – Keeping the Georgian Language Alive: Poets, Legislators and Teachers – February 1st, 1Moderator: Mzia Shanava, Georgian Language Instructor, Harvard University.
 Guests: Professor Tamar Makharoblidze, Linguistics, Ilia State University, Tbilisi.
 Dr. Zaal Andronikashvili, Research fellow at the Leibniz-Center for Literary and Cultural Studies, Berlin.

-- Making of Modern Georgia – Week 2 – Georgian Monks and Scribes: Shaping the Christian LegacyIn this month’s webinar, Professors Nikoloz Aleksidze and Stephen Jones discuss the impact of Georgian monks and scribes on Georgian Christianity over the centuries.
+- Making of Modern Georgia – Session 2 – Georgian Monks and Scribes: Shaping the Christian LegacyIn this month’s webinar, Professors Nikoloz Aleksidze and Stephen Jones discuss the impact of Georgian monks and scribes on Georgian Christianity over the centuries.
 Guest: Nikoloz Aleksidze, Professor of History and Political Thought.
 Dean of Social Sciences, Free University, Tbilisi.Moderator: Professor Stephen Jones, Founding Director of the Program on Georgian Studies, Harvard University.
 For additional…

-Continue reading » Making of Modern Georgia – Week 2 – Georgian Monks and Scribes: Shaping the Christian Legacy - Making of Modern Georgia – Week 1 – The Democratic Republic of Georgia, 1918-21In this month’s webinar, Professors Stephen Jones and Beka Kobakhidze discuss the Democratic Republic of Georgia.
+Continue reading » Making of Modern Georgia – Session 2 – Georgian Monks and Scribes: Shaping the Christian Legacy - Making of Modern Georgia – Session 1 – The Democratic Republic of Georgia, 1918-21In this month’s webinar, Professors Stephen Jones and Beka Kobakhidze discuss the Democratic Republic of Georgia.
 November 30, 2025 Guest: Professor Stephen Jones, Founding Director of the Program on Georgian Studies, Harvard University.
 Moderator: Professor Beka Kobakhidze, Professor and Co-chair of MA Program in Modern History of Georgia at Ilia State University, Tbilisi.
 For additional…

 Educational Projects

-Continue reading » Making of Modern Georgia – A series of webinars and in person activities across the US - Support for Colorado Georgian Association – ErtobaColorado Georgian Association Ertoba was founded with the following goals: In 2025, Georgian Association in the USA has made a small grant to support the Georgian language school run by Ertoba.
+- Support for Colorado Georgian Association – ErtobaColorado Georgian Association Ertoba was founded with the following goals: In 2025, Georgian Association in the USA has made a small grant to support the Georgian language school run by Ertoba.
 We look forward to continued collaboration for years to come.
 If you would like to support the Colorado Georgian Association, please visit their page…

 Continue reading » Support for Colorado Georgian Association – Ertoba - Seminar series for Georgian-American students on college applicationsGeorgian Association in the USA hosted a series of seminars led by University of Virginia graduate, Liza Khutsishvili, who provided students with the insights, knowledge and tools needed to confidently navigate the complexities of such process.
 Universities actively seek diverse thinkers with unique experiences who can ignite innovative thinking within their institutions.
 Georgian Americans have…